BeGreenSupport/BeGreen/Privacy Policy.md

 The data we store serves only for being able to track your progress when recycling and to calculate user’s overall affect on the planet.

-WHO HAS ACCES TO DATA
+WHO HAS ACCESS TO THE DATA

 The data is only stored on the user’s local device and as a result they are the only person that can view the information.
 The data is displayed on the ‘My Impact’ page of the application only.